donlelek/donlelek.github.io/_posts/2015-01-16-integrate-TE-with-stata.md

 **Download and install Notepad:** note that these instructions are for Windows only.

-**Enable Stata syntax-highlighting:** go to the [user defined languages](http://sourceforge.net/apps/mediawiki/notepad-plus/index.php?title=User_Defined_Language_Files) page, look for 'Stata' and download the corresponding ``xml`` file, save it in your *downloads* folder.
+**Enable Stata syntax-highlighting:** go to the [user defined languages](http://docs.notepad-plus-plus.org/index.php/User_Defined_Language_Files) page, look for 'Stata' and download the corresponding ``xml`` file, save it in your *downloads* folder.
 Open Notepad++ and in the *Language* menu select *Define your language*, then press the *Import* button, select your source file and you are done.
-(*Update* the provided link is not working, but you can get a copy [here](https://code.google.com/p/notepad-stats-integration/source/browse/userdefineLang_stata.xml)).
+(*Update*: the provided link is not working, but you can get a copy [here](https://bitbucket.org/keithk/notepad-stats-integration/raw/6e97c67298a56e55480392599db6bd9e72add667/userdefineLang_stata.xml)).

 **Install and configure Rundolines:** for this implementation we will be using a small program called ``rundolines``,  you can find the program and general instructions on how to install it in [Friedrich Huebler's page](http://huebler.blogspot.ca/2008/04/stata.html)

 The short version is:
-- Download the program from [here](https://www.dropbox.com/s/58jiwvol59y619e/rundolines41.zip)
+- Download the program from [here](https://www.dropbox.com/s/58jiwvol59y619e/rundolines41.zip) (*Update*: you will need another version for Stata 14, check Friedrich's page)
 - Unzip it in your ADO personal directory (usualy ``C:\ado\personal`` )
 - Edit the the ``INI`` files:
 `` stata "C:\Program Files\Stata13\StataSE.exe" `` should match your path